michaelbourne/wp-commerce7/README.txt

 == Changelog ==

+= 1.4.0 =
+* Update: all Gutenberg blocks have been reworked for better visual representation while editing.
+* Update: Commerce7 stylesheet will now render in the editor to support expected widget markup.
+This can be disabled with the `c7wp_enqueue_c7_css_admin` filter.

 = 1.3.7 =
 * Add: Login Form widget for V2
-* Add: Club button add and edit text support
+* Add: Club button `add` and `edit` text support

 = 1.3.6 =
 * Minor code formatting